Shao-Group/aletsch/README.md

-We released Aletsch [v1.1.1](https://github.com/Shao-Group/aletsch/releases/tag/v1.1.1), a version that substantially improved the memory usage and running time of Aletsch over its previous version [v1.1.0](https://github.com/Shao-Group/aletsch/releases/tag/v1.1.0), while maintaining an identical assembly accuracy.
+We released Aletsch [v1.1.1](https://github.com/Shao-Group/aletsch/releases/tag/v1.1.1), a version that substantially improved the memory usage and running time over its previous version [v1.1.0](https://github.com/Shao-Group/aletsch/releases/tag/v1.1.0), while maintaining an identical assembly accuracy.
 The improvement was made by fixing the incorrect use of bam-file queries and by removing PCR duplicates.